 |Jean Lesage International Airport||YQB|

 It doesn’t matter where you hire your vehicle—you should always opt for full insurance without non-waivable excess for your own and your passengers’ protection.
-Such insurance will protect you against theft, accidents, and damage of the car.
+Such insurance will protect you against theft, accidents, and damage to the car.
 Additionally, you should ensure you have high liability coverage.

 Watch out for wildlife when travelling in Canada

 The right insurance for your rental car